yuliu0322/yuliu0322.github.io/_pages/research.md

 ## 2. Aquaculture Health and Oral Delivery Systems

-An important component of my doctoral research focuses on biodegradable delivery platforms for probiotics and inactivated pathogens in aquaculture.
-Although oral administration is the most practical approach for large-scale disease prevention in fish and shrimp, maintaining the stability and bioavailability of active ingredients remains a major challenge.
-I develop PLGA-based microparticle systems that protect encapsulated cargo during feed incorporation, storage, and gastrointestinal transit, while enabling controlled release and enhanced immune protection in aquatic species.
+An important component of my doctoral research explores biodegradable delivery platforms for probiotics and inactivated pathogens in aquaculture.
+Oral administration is the most practical strategy for large-scale disease prevention in fish and shrimp, yet preserving the stability and bioavailability of bioactive compounds throughout feed preparation and digestion remains challenging.
+My work investigates PLGA-based microparticle systems that aim to protect encapsulated cargo during feed processing, storage, and gastrointestinal transit while providing controlled release and enhancing immune responses in aquatic species.

 **Research topics:**
 - PLGA microparticle delivery systems